🎯 Sand Smarter, Finish Flawlessly – Own the Craft with Makita BO5041!

-The Makita BO5041 5" Random Orbit Sander combines a robust 3.0 AMP motor with variable speed control (4,000-12,000 OPM) for versatile, swirl-free sanding.
-Designed for professionals, it features ergonomic rubberized grips, an adjustable front handle for tight spaces, and a high-efficiency dust collection system compatible with vacuum adapters.
-Lightweight yet powerful, it uses quick-change 5" hook-and-loop discs to maximize productivity and comfort on every job.
+The Makita BO5041 5" Random Orbit Sander combines a powerful 3.0 AMP motor with variable speed control (4,000-12,000 OPM) for versatile, swirl-free sanding.
+Designed for professionals, it features ergonomic rubberized grips, an adjustable front handle for hard-to-reach areas, and a high-capacity dust collection system.
+This tool ensures comfort, precision, and a cleaner workspace, making it a must-have for woodworkers and contractors aiming for flawless finishes.

 | AC Adapter Current | 4.8 Amps |